samkap/eleventy-netlify-boilerplate/posts/2019-05-20-notes-from-going-down-the-rabbit-hole-esther-perel.md

 * In the swiping culture, "when I find you, I no longer think I can do better."
 And, **"When I find you, I will delete my app"**
 * Too many options, more uncertainty and more self-doubt
 * Sex was for reproduction, and now its for wanting.
 There are a lot of conditions to fill now.
 There is a lot more pressure
-* Patriarchy dismantles men's vulnerability, makes them less likely to live long, and not be the best partners.
+* Patriarchy dismantles men’s vulnerability, makes them less likely to live long, and not be the best partners.
 For women, we know a lot of what it does. **If we have a paradigm change then we can leave this binary gender construct.**
 * In the village you could hear every fight and every fuck.
 The walls were porous.
 Her podcast works to react the village in a virtual sence.
 * When we listen deeply to other people, we reach deep into their humanity... ...We get to listen to their **otherness**.
 * When we listen deeply to other people, we end up standing in front of ourselves in the mirror